-UK spark and dark spreads in animation07 Sep, 2015
+UK spark and dark spreads in animation

 The evolution of generation margins for gas and coal fired power plants are having wide reaching implications across European gas and power markets this decade.
 A collapse in spark spreads (gas plant margins) over the last five years has seen CCGT load factors crushed and units closed or mothballed.
 This has in turn driven a pronounced decline in European gas demand, contributing to weakness in gas prices, seasonal spreads and volatility.

 Dark spreads (coal plant margins) remained somewhat stronger until 2014, supported by falling coal prices.
 But the onset of price weakness at European gas hubs last summer has steadily eroded dark spreads.

 Weak gas and coal plant margins are a key issue in the UK power market, with the threat of closure of 8-10 GW of thermal generation capacity over the next two years.
 The 2GW Eggborough coal plant last week became the latest station to announce it may close next year.

 In order to investigate the dynamics of the evolution of clean spark and dark spreads (CSS & CDS), we have animated the evolution of spot vs forward spread curves.
 The approach we have used is similar to the previous animations we have done for the Brent crude curve and the NBP gas curve.

 The reason why we like these curve animations is because they add a new dimension to the analysis of market price dynamics.
 Industry analysis is often very focused on spot prices.
 This is understandable given that spot prices drive asset dispatch decisions.
 But the majority of asset value is typically hedged against forward curve prices.
 An animation sheds light on:

 - The relationship between spot vs forward price behaviour